-Birth grant: A lump sum of 13,000 koruna for the first liveborn child is paid; 19,500 koruna for live-born twins.
+Birth grant (income tested): A lump sum of 13,000 koruna is paid for the first live birth; 19,500 koruna for multiple live births.

-Parental allowance: The benefit is the daily assessment base and may be paid until the child is age 4.
-The benefiting parent may choose the amount and the period of the allowance under certain conditions.
-Choice of the amount of the parental allowance can be changed once every quarter.
-The total amount of the benefit for the whole period cannot exceed 220,000 koruna.
+Parental allowance: The benefit is the daily assessment base of the father or mother (whichever is higher) and may be paid until the child is age 4.
+Under certain conditions, the recipient may choose the amount and the length of time the allowance is paid.
+The amount can be changed once every quarter.
+The maximum benefit is 220,000 koruna.

-The daily assessment base is calculated as a percentage of the insured's gross earnings: 90% of gross earnings up to 838 koruna, 60% from 839 koruna to 1,257 koruna and 30% from 1,258 to 2,514 koruna.
+The daily assessment base is calculated as a percentage of the insured's gross earnings: 90% of gross earnings up to 865 koruna, 60% from 866 koruna to 1,298 koruna, and 30% from 1,299 to 2,595 koruna.

-The maximum gross earnings for daily assessment base calculation purposes are 2,514 koruna.
+The maximum gross earnings used to calculate the daily assessment base are 2,595 koruna.